 Most of all, we are proud to be part of an ecosystem of businesses within the Southern Oregon travel industry.
 This group works hard, plays hard, and supports one another.
 We are innovative, we share ideas, and we work together to provide exceptional experiences for our visitors.
 Even the most direct business competitors will be found brainstorming, sharing strategies, and checking in on each other.
 In challenging times we’ve faced major disruptions, adapted as necessary and moved forward… and that’s the story for so many communities and businesses in Southern Oregon.

 The novel Coronavirus (COVID-19) is one of those challenging times and we are closely watching the global, regional, and community impacts.
 We recognize that this is an uncertain time for all of us.
-The most important thing from our perspective is that our guests, our staff, and our family remain safe and healthy.
-Like many other businesses, we are implementing and/or enhancing a number of in-house policies to ensure a safe environment for our guests, and we are confident that we can continue to run trips of outstanding quality.
-While we are making adjustments, we are also fortunate for existing factors in our operation:
+The most important thing is that our guests, our staff, and our family remain safe and healthy.
+Like many other businesses, we are implementing and/or enhancing a number of in-house policies to nurture a safe environment for our guests.

-- We are adjusting our final payment schedule for multi-day trips launching in May and June.
+- We are adjusting our final payment schedule for multi-day trips launching in 2020.
 Instead of requiring your final payment to be paid 60 days in advance of your trip, we are adjusting to 30 days.

 Times like these test the resilience of community.
 We believe in Southern Oregon – the people, products, and experiences that are offered.
 We wouldn’t want to be anywhere else.
 And if you choose to join us, we will not only provide a great vacation, but a welcome respite from our current events.

 Owners – Indigo Creek Outfitters

 Recently Asked Questions:

 If I cancel before 30 days and cannot join a 2021 trip, have I lost my deposit?